The One and Only Kidneywood

-Palo azul means "blue wood" in Spanish, and it gets it's name because by simply brewing the plant's wood/bark in water...it produces a fluorescent tea, so it turns blue when it absorbs light and it looks incredible!
+Palo azul means "blue wood" in Spanish, and it gets its name because when you boil the plant's wood/bark in water...it produces a fluorescent tea, so it turns blue when it absorbs light!
+Studies (1, 2, 3) show that palo azul's fluorescence is caused by fluorescent nutrients (flavonoids & polyphenols) that plants produce to defend themselves from oxidative stress, UV light, fungi, and other pathogens.

 What is Palo Azul Tea Good For?